This post on the best camera for dental photography was updated on 05/01/19 to reflect the changes over the last year. Hope you enjoy the read :)!

-- Learning – Taking before and after photographs and analysing them will improve the standard of your aesthetic dentistry
+- Self reflection – Taking before and after photographs and analysing them will improve the standard of your aesthetic dentistry.

 - Improved laboratory communication – Sending photos to your dental lab on aesthetic cases will improve the standard of the labwork you get back.
 It can also help communicate staining patterns and shades.